 What do you provide when we pick up our puppy?

 - Complete paperwork with a Canine Medical History, Guarantee of Good Health, Written Notice for Dog Purchasers (Summary of Pennsylvania Law), etc.

 - 1 Quart bag of Puppy kibble (brand currently being used).

-- 9-10 week old puppies receive a 16-18oz (or more) bottle of frozen raw goat’s milk to add to their kibble.
+- 9-10 week old puppies receive a 16-18oz (or more) bottle of frozen raw goat’s milk --OR-- goat milk replacement to add to their kibble.
 Goat milk (and replacement) provides additional nutrition, including vitamins, minerals, electrolytes, trace elements, enzymes, protein, and fatty acids to give young puppies a health and well-being BOOST.